tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 - The CH and DE words are extracted from the XML file and joined to strings with the media-pointer ID (which matches the audio_filename)
 - Next, duplicates are removed (duplicates exist in XML files when an audio file contains two speakers) to simplify training for DeepSpeech.
 (A list of the removed duplicates are available in ./Pre_Processing_Files/CSV_Merged/)
 - Next, Zero values are dropped (audio files with silences contain zero values in the transcriptions)
 - Next, the CSV Files of the XML packages (e.g. 1300, 1295) are merged into one file per language (DE/CH).
-During this process, files below 10'000 Bytes and above 318'400 Bytes (longer than 10 seconds) are dropped due to unrecognizable audio or because they are too long for proper training in DeepSpeech.
-For retraceability, have a look at the overview in folder ./Resources/Audio-Overview/DS_Data_Archimob_size_length.xlsx
+During this process, 304 files below 10'000 Bytes and above 318'400 Bytes (longer than 10 seconds) are dropped due to unrecognizable audio or because they are too long for proper training in DeepSpeech.
+For traceability-purposes, have a look at the overview in folder ./Resources/Audio-Overview/DS_Data_Archimob_size_length.xlsx
 - Then, a CSV that contains [wav_filename], [wav_filesize] of .wav files in ./Pre_Processing_Files/audio_processed_final/ is created
 - Lastly, the merged transcripts and the CSV with filepaths and filesizes are merged
 - Final output of the importer pipeline can be found in ./Final_Training_CSV_for_Deespeech/